MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/overview-mac-preview.md

 > - This preview program isn’t intended for organizations that have already purchased and deployed Office from a Microsoft 365 (or Office 365) plan.
 > - This preview program isn't intended for home users of Office.

-Office LTSC Standard for Mac 2024 Preview is available for you to install and test on devices running macOS in your organization.
-It includes Word, Excel, PowerPoint, Outlook, and OneNote.
+Office LTSC 2024 for Mac Preview is available for you to install and test on devices running macOS in your organization.
+It includes Excel, OneNote, Outlook, PowerPoint, and Word.

 For information about installing preview versions of Office on devices running Windows, see [Install Office LTSC Preview](install-ltsc-preview.md).